EN / DE

 An Inukshuk is shaped as a person for a good reason: all orientation is directed towards those factors that keep us human.
 This is why we chose it as the symbol for our company.

 I’m a scientist turned communicator.
 My heart beats for science, but what really drives me is the passion for connecting and sharing knowledge.
 This passion brought me from university studies in Chemistry (M.S.), Eastern- and Central European, and Gender studies, through a PhD in biochemistry and a 10-year career as a research scientist and lecturer in internationally renowned institutes in Germany and the USA, to my current professional chapter: science communicator.

 As a member of the communications department at the Max-Delbrück-Center for Molecular Medicine in the Helmholtz Association, I’m responsible for knowledge exchange and public engagement activities of the institute.
 There I’m organizing events and developing methods for popularizing life science topics for non-specialist audiences.
 I am particularly proud of the continued professional development program for high school teachers, „Lab meets teachers“, which I have developed, and which now enters its fifth successful year of existence.

 My background is in adult education, I am fascinated by enabling people to keep learning throughout their lives.
-I worked as a Facilitator for Design Thinking processes and as a Jobcoach, helping people to find orientation in their career choice.
-My studies are both academic (M.A. in adult education) as well as alternative: I am a diplomated Kaospilot.
+I worked as a Facilitator for Design Thinking processes and as a job coach, helping people to find orientation in their career choices.
+My studies are both academic (M.A. in adult education) and alternative: I am a diplomated Kaospilot.
 As such, I am officially licensed to find my way through the chaotic circumstances that life sometimes seems to put us through.

 I have started several ventures and three freelance companies: one in writing and designing educational material and two in training and coaching.
 Plus I have set up a shop and am entertaining an alive community of cultural events.